severalnines/ccx-docs/docs/admin/Installation/architecture.md

 #### External DNS
 Each database node in a datastores has a FQDN.
 Also, there is an FQDN pointing to the primary writeable database node.
 This makes it easy for application developers as they only need to connect to a single endpoint; if the primary fails, then the DNS is updated to point to the new primary.

-Moreover, [ExernalDNS offers an interface to a number of DNS providers](https://github.com/kubernetes-sigs/external-dns?tab=readme-ov-file#the-latest-release).
+Moreover, [ExternalDNS offers an interface to a number of DNS providers](https://github.com/kubernetes-sigs/external-dns?tab=readme-ov-file#the-latest-release).
 If you have a DNS provider that is not present in the list of DNS providers, then you need to create a zone in a supported DNS provider, e.g CloudFlare or Route53.

 Read more about [ExternalDNS](/docs/admin/Installation/Dynamic-DNS).